Depsipeptide

-A depsipeptide is a peptide in which one or more of its amide, -C(O)NHR-, groups are replaced by the corresponding ester, -C(O)OR-.
-Many depsipeptides have both peptide and ester linkages.
-Elimination of the N–H group in a peptide structure results in a decrease of H-bonding capability, which is responsible for secondary structure and folding patterns of peptides, thus inducing structural deformation of the helix and β-sheet structures.
-Because of decreased resonance delocalization in esters relative to amides, depsipeptides have lower rotational barriers for cis-trans isomerization and therefore they have more flexible structures than their native analogs.
-They are mainly found in marine and microbial natural products.

 Example of a depsipeptide with 3 amide groups (highlighted blue) and one ester group (highlighted green).
-R^{1} and R^{3} are organic groups (e. g. methyl) or a hydrogen atom found in α-hydroxycarboxylic acids.
-R^{2}, R^{4} and R^{5} are organic groups or a hydrogen atom found in common amino acids.

-Depsipeptide natural products

-Enterochelin is a depsipeptide that is an iron-transporter.

-Several depsipeptides have been found to exhibit anti-cancer properties.
+A depsipeptide is a peptide in which one or more amide, -C(O)NHR-, linkages are replaced by the corresponding ester, -C(O)OR-.
+Depsipeptides usually contain alternating amide and ester linkages.
+Elimination of an amide linkage in a peptide structure results in a decrease of H-bonding capability, which is responsible for secondary structure within peptides, thus inducing structural warping and diversity.
+Because of the decreased electron delocalization in esters relative to amides, depsipeptides have lower rotational barriers and therefore are quite flexible and malleable structures.
+They are mainly produced in nature by soil and marine sediment inhabiting bacteria.